TravisWheelerLab/VIBES/README.txt

 # Pseudomonas Pipeline

-TODO: Describe what it is, who should care, and why those people should care (1-5 sentences)
+TODO: Describe what it is, who should care, and why those people should care (1-5 sentences) This is a pipeline that annotates viral insertions in bacterial genomes, given a set of reference viruses and bacterial genomes.
+Useful to bioinformaticians and computational biologists because it can allow you to search for a large number of viruses in a large amount of bacterial genomes with relatively little effort.

 ## Pipeline

 TODO: What does the pipeline look like?
 Can reference scripts described later, bonus points if you include a diagram
+The pipeline is a collection of scripts written in Python and Perl.
+Intended to be run as follows:

 ## Using